bookofproofs/bookofproofs.github.io/_sources/history/20th-century/linnik.md

 **Yuri Linnik** was a Ukranian-born mathematician who worked on number theory, probability theory and mathematical statistics.

 ### Mathematical Profile (Excerpt):
-* Yuri's mother, Mariya Abramovna Linnik, was a schoolteacher.
 * After studying at secondary school in Leningrad, Yuri Vladimirovich worked as a laboratory assistant for a year in 1931 before starting his university training.
 * However, the German armies were approaching Leningrad and Linnik volunteered to serve in the People's Guard to defend the city.
 * Linnik was taken ill with dystrophy, almost certainly the result of malnutrition, and discharged from the army.